 Habitat Conservation Plan Development

-The HCP provides the framework for ensuring conservation of State and Federally listed plant and animal species (HCP species) and the natural communities that support them on former Fort Ord.
-The HCP incorporates all relevant information from the HMP, and supersedes it as the primary conservation planning document for non-federal recipients of Fort Ord lands.
-It is FORA’s hope that the HCP will solidify species sustainability.
-All base reuse post-transfer activities that are conducted within the Plan Area pursuant to the HCP are considered “covered activities.”
+The HCP provides the framework for ensuring conservation of special status plant and animal species (HCP species) and the natural communities that support them on former Fort Ord.
+The HCP incorporates relevant information from the HMP, and would supersede the HMP as the primary conservation planning document for non-federal recipients of Fort Ord land.
+The protections in the HCP will ensure species viability in perpetuity.

-The HCP identifies and addresses allowable and/or required HCP covered activities through three general and overlapping land use categories: designated development areas, Borderlands, and Habitat Management Areas (HMAs).
-The HCP will be coordinated by a Joint Powers Authority: the Fort Ord Regional Habitat Cooperative (Cooperative).
-The Cooperative will include the following members: FORA, County of Monterey, City of Marina, City of Seaside, City of Del Rey Oaks, City of Monterey, California State Parks, University of California (UC), California State University Monterey Bay, Monterey Peninsula College, Monterey Peninsula Regional Park District, Marina Coast Water District, and the Bureau of Land Management (BLM).
-The Cooperative’s members will also sign an Implementing Agreement to ensure that each party is clear about implementing funding and enforcing its obligations under the HCP and the ESA and CESA permits.
-The Cooperative will secure the services of an appropriately experienced habitat manager(s) via a formal selection process.
+The HCP can be coordinated by a Joint Powers Authority, dubbed the Fort Ord Regional Habitat Cooperative (Cooperative).
+The Cooperative would include: FORA, County of Monterey, City of Marina, City of Seaside, City of Del Rey Oaks, City of Monterey, California State Parks, University of California (UC), California State University Monterey Bay (CSUMB), Monterey Peninsula College, Monterey Peninsula Regional Park District, Marina Coast Water District, and the Bureau of Land Management (BLM).
+The Cooperative and its member responsibilities to the HCP base-wide ITPs, and ITPs conditions that the HCP must be properly implemented, ensures that the permit holders (permittees) will commit to implementing funding and mitigation obligations under the HCP.